drroyjr44/RaiderRides-RaiderOne/README.md

-# Raider One Rides
+# Raider One Rides (Driver App)

-This is a project for our Senior Capstone Projects
+This is a project for our Senior Capstone Project

 ## Authors